bokern/ics_hdps/README.md

   - Different outcomes (COVID-19 hospitalization, COVID-19 death)
   - Different cohorts (all patients, non-triple therapy patients)
   - Different HDPS variable selection thresholds (100-1000 variables)

+    5a.
+Treatment effect estimation for top 250 covariates one-by-one (05_effect_estimation_check.R)
+    - estimates treatment effects (HR and ORs) adding the top 250 covariates for COVID-19 hospitalisation excluding triple therapy users one-by one to assess senstivity of the results to individual covariates

+### Visualization Scripts

+1. **Combined forest plots** showing effect estimates with and without triple therapy side-by-side
+2. **Separate forest plots** for Cox and logistic regression models with logarithmic scales

+- **`combined_forest_by_outcome.R`**: Creates forest plots comparing results with and without triple therapy for different outcomes (COVID hospitalization and death).
+Uses the `ggplot2` and `patchwork` packages to create side-by-side visualizations of effect estimates.

+- **`forest_plots_logged.R`**: An alternative implementation for creating forest plots using the `forestplot` package.
+Creates separate plots for Cox and logistic regression models with logarithmic scales.

+- **`full_analysis_HDPS.R`**: Master script that orchestrates the entire analysis pipeline.
+It imports data, maps codes, assesses recurrence, performs covariate weighting, estimates effects, and generates visualizations.